-The bed has a custom made Pendleton Blanket that is beyond soft and I thought about buying to take home with me.
+The bed has a custom-made Pendleton Blanket that is beyond soft and I thought about buying it to take home with me.
 We found the bed to be super plush and comfy.
 It is one of those hotel beds you really do not want to leave in the morning.

 The soaking tub is pretty large and perfect for relaxing in.
 There is also a stand-up shower.

 The sitting area has a comfortable couch with views of the water.
 There is also a small table with chairs and a spotting scope for looking at whales when they migrate past the lodge.
 Just looking out over Kalaloch Beach was epic.